I’d never thought about getting a vin chaud recipe until that day.

 But elated just the same.
 Maybe she thought I was an American with a really good French accent and she wanted to be kind.
 I may be a French native but when I travel with my family I usually speak English with them so I may have sounded like a tourist.

-We left the place warm and satisfied and much happier, now ready again to continue exploring Paris.
+After our warm drink, we left the place satisfied and much happier, now ready again to continue exploring Paris.

-That was a couple years ago but Grenouille is still going strong, making cold tourists warm and delighted.
-This mulled wine recipe sure has made my guests happy at our Christmas Eve party each year.
+This easy mulled wine recipe sure has made my guests happy at our Christmas Eve party each year.
+It’s one of our favorite Christmas traditions.

 So now I’m sharing it with you.

-My best description is that it’s a hot sangria with Christmas spices.
+My best description of this festive drink is that it’s a hot sangria with Christmas spices.
+It’s just the perfect drink for the winter months.

 But it’s OK to just serve it naked ….
 No no no!
 Not that way!
-You can fill the glass or mug with just wine and leave all the colorful additions in the pot.
-It’s a little easier to drink that way.
+You can fill the glass or mug with just the spiced wine and leave all the colorful additions in the pot.
+It’s a little easier to drink without the optional garnishes anyway.

 Mulled Wine Ingredients Substitutions:

-The French mulled wine recipe called for a dry red wine and a distinctive kind of French brandy called Armagnac produced in the Armagnac region in France.
+The French vin chaud recipe called for a bottle of red wine, specifically a dry red wine and a distinctive kind of French brandy called Armagnac produced in the Armagnac region in France.

 A cabernet sauvignon will work well with this mulled wine recipe.
-If you switch to a sweeter wine, like a pinot or merlot, you may want to reduce the sugar.
+If you switch to a sweeter wine, like a Pinot Noir or Merlot, you may want to reduce the brown sugar.

-I usually double the recipe and warm it in a crockpot for my parties.
-However, if you use a crockpot make sure not to turn it on too early.
+I usually double the recipe and warm it in a slow cooker over low heat for my parties.
+If you use a slow cooker too, make sure not to turn it on too early.

-The first year I made the mistake of leaving it in the crockpot for 4 hours before the party!
+The first year I made this at Christmas time, I made the mistake of leaving it in the crockpot for 4 hours before the party!
 There was no way to even get a tiny buzz from that batch, all the alcohol had burned off hours before.

-But I’ll give you the recipe as it was given to me, straight from the streets of Paris and you can decide on your own substitutions.
+But I’ll give you the recipe as it was given to me, straight from the streets of Paris (better than Food Network) and you can decide on your own substitutions.

 French Mulled Wine - Vin Chaud